mjkim0809/Little_Cute_Doggie/README.md

 - [ ] epilogue_pkg

 ## How to Play
-- open "play.py" to start the game
+- open "play.py" to start the game with Python script runner (i.e. VSC)
+- Or, go to "Output" folder -> "Play" folder and run "play.exe". (no Python script reading platform required)

 ## License
 - Distributed under the MIT License